 Written by

-You may encounter this scenario: you insert an external hard disk, and a notification prompts you that the disk is successfully installed.
-However, there is no sign of the hard disk on This PC, and you cannot open and access the data on the disk at all.
+You may encounter this scenario: you insert an external hard disk and are prompted by a notification that the disk is successfully installed.
+However, this hard disk does not work well on This PC as usual, what's worse, it refuses your access to files.

 Then you may head to the Windows Disk Management utility, only to see that the external hard disk has shown a "disk unknown not initialized" error.
 Don't worry, this post is going to help you with detailed causes of this error.
 Meanwhile, professional approaches on how to fix the "disk unknown not initialized" error are also provided.